Isn’t it awesome when a new place completely astounds you? For me, that was Upper Antelope Canyon.

 Does this place really exist?

 Yes, it does.
 Located in Page, Arizona, Upper Antelope Canyon (also simply referred to as Antelope Canyon) is one of several slot canyons available for tourists to visit.
-Upper Antelope Canyon is the most popular, however, Lower Antelope Canyon is quickly gaining in popularity.

 How to Visit Upper Antelope Canyon